-As you explore the fascinating history of ice cream, you will discover how ice cream evolved from ancient times and how it has become part of our everyday culture.
+As you explore this fascinating short history of ice cream, you will discover how ice cream evolved from ancient times and how it has become part of our everyday culture.

 © 2004 by Don Bell